tjhrulz/Monstercat-Suite/README.md

 v1.3r - Machine learning album art selector, I'm kidding (Maybe)

 May happen eventually
+Background sideshow - There was issues with CPU and RAM usage of queueing up that many requests and it would do them all at once and pull them off of a stack once requested eating up RAM even when not using it.
+Ill rebuild using Lua eventually and see if that fixes it.
+Also was always getting passed the old image
 Meters will change to variant on middle click, I only wanna do this if it can include the alt system Add more versions of CPU and GPU info (I don't think I will do this as the info is not too needed (And I don't need to see my FPS hit 59 and want to replace my computer) and all new and old info would need to be labeled to differentiate it
 Large 12 hour clock (With variant where 12hr is replaced by Monstercat logo)